pcm720/nhddl/README.md

 - Get the [latest `nhddl.elf`](https://github.com/pcm720/nhddl/releases)
 - Copy `nhddl.elf` to your memory card or storage device wherever you want.
 - _Additional step if you need only some of the available modes or MX4SIO support_:
-  Modify `nhddl.yaml` [accordingly](#launcher-configuration-file) and copy it next to `nhddl.elf`.
+  1. Modify `nhddl.yaml` [accordingly](#launcher-configuration-file) and copy it next to `nhddl.elf`.
-  If loading NHDDL from BDM or APA, `nhddl.yaml` must be placed to one of the predefined locations.
-  See notes on [the configuration file](#launcher-configuration-file) for more information.
+  See notes on [the configuration file](#launcher-configuration-file) for more information
+  2. When loading NHDDL from APA or BDM, there is no reliable way to get modes from `nhddl.yaml`.
+  You can [rename the ELF](#forcing-a-specific-mode-via-the-nhddl-elf-file-name) to force a specific mode
 - Get the [latest Neutrino release](https://github.com/rickgaiser/neutrino/releases)
 - Copy Neutrino folder to the root of your PS2 memory card or your storage device.